Skip to main content

 Special consideration will be given to proposals that support the Department's CAARES initiative.

-Grants do not support individual research projects, travel costs (department travel policies for graduate students are here) or equipment purchases.
+Grants do not support individual research projects, travel costs (department travel policies are here) or equipment purchases.
 They cannot be used to hire research assistants.
 Current campus local hosting regulations are here.

 Eligibility: This call is open to undergraduate English majors, graduate students, lecturers, PTK and TTK faculty, and staff of the English department for public events.
 Grants do not cover individual research projects or travel and cannot be used to hire research assistants.